 Our main result shows that a density version of Theorem \ref{t11} is valid for an arbitrary finite number of homogeneous trees and thereby settles in the affirmative Laver's conjecture. \begin{thm} For every $d\meg 1$ we have that $\dhl(d)$ holds, i.e. for every tuple $(T_1,...,T_d)$ of homogeneous trees and every subset $D$ of the level product of $(T_1,...,T_d)$ satisfying

-there exist strong subtrees $(S_1, ..., S_d)$ of $(T_1,...,T_d)$ having common level set such that the level product of $(S_1,...,S_d)$ is a subset of $D$. \end{thm} We notice that the strong subtrees $(S_1,...,S_d)$ obtained by Theorem \ref{t12} are \textit{infinite}.
-To the best of our knowledge, this is the first result in Ramsey Theory where a density condition yields the existence of an infinite object instead of a sequence of finite objects of arbitrarily large cardinality.
+there exist strong subtrees $(S_1, ..., S_d)$ of $(T_1,...,T_d)$ having common level set such that the level product of $(S_1,...,S_d)$ is a subset of $D$. \end{thm} Notice that the strong subtrees $S_1,...,S_d$ obtained by Theorem \ref{t12} are \textit{infinite}.
+This is the first result in Ramsey Theory where a density condition yields the existence of an infinite object instead of a sequence of finite objects of arbitrarily large cardinality.